 You may also like to read:

-Connecting SSD1306 OLED Display with Raspberry Pi Pico and BME280
+Connecting the OLED Display and BME280 to Raspberry Pi Pico

 - Raspberry Pi Pico

-Schematic Raspberry Pi Pico with OLED and BME280
+Schematic Diagram: Raspberry Pi Pico with OLED and BME280

 from machine import Pin, I2C #importing relevant modules & classes